AndrePablo/Raspberry-Pi-Interactive-Mirror/README.txt

 - MVC pattern to decouple the user interface from the model for a parallelized workflow
 - Observer design pattern to fetch data when changes are detected

+KEY TAKEAWAYS: Leveraging C++ to make an efficient IOT system.
+Implementing a backend that leverages Twitter api, and spotify api, parses and filters response data in a clean efficient way that allows clients to easily render data.